BrunoJAzevedo/Cordova-Project-Creation-Script/README.md

 Now anywhere run `cordova-create-project` and follow the instructions

-And Tadaa you have an script to create your cordova project
+And Tadaa you have an easier way to create your cordova project